juju/docs/src/en/developer-hook-tools.md

 ## leader-set

-`leader-set` immediately writes the  key/value pairs to the state server, which will then inform non-leader units of the change.
+`leader-set` immediately writes the  key/value pairs to the controller, which will then inform non-leader units of the change.
 It will fail if called without arguments, or if called by a unit that is not currently service leader.